kushalbhatia/duplicate-files/README.md

 18. Find out how long the program takes to run from start to finish

 19. Run program using sudo to run as super-user giving you full administrator privileges, then enter your computer password

+Notes:

+*Must be running Python 3.6 or above

+*Can be run on Windows, macOS and Linux

+*If running via sudo, must use python3, unless you create an alias using the command: alias sudo='sudo '